ComScore

 Baked ham, roast turkey, green bean casserole…Christmas has tasted the same for far too long.
 If you agree, check out these nontraditional Christmas dinner ideas, so you can shake things up and serve a holiday feast that excites and impresses.

 I selected these recipes with the intention of featuring an array of ethnic dishes—like Moroccan couscous stuffed cornish hens and firecracker chicken with rice, to name a couple—as well as subtle-but-exciting twists on classic sides (hello, coconut creamed spinach) and Feast of the Seven Fishes staples like lobster risotto.
+Pair these dishes with a festive holiday drink to complete the celebration.
 Best of all, the list also includes dishes that suit a wide range of dietary needs, so even your vegan and gluten-free friends will be well-fed.
 So, whether you’re planning on feeding a crowd or simply hosting a small celebration and want to cook something besides turkey, you’re sure to find some appealing nontraditional Christmas dinner ideas below.

 50 Easy Christmas Chicken Recipes That Are Perfect For the Holidays